yargs/yargs/docs/typescript.md

 # TypeScript usage examples

-The TypeScript definitions take into account yargs' `type` key and the prescense of `demandOption`/`default`.
+The TypeScript definitions take into account yargs' `type` key and the presence of `demandOption`/`default`.

 The following `.options()` definition: